Direct answer

 Headlines that usually matter

-Crude price surge
+Crude price rebound

 Refining margin expansion